How to Switch Baby Formula

 Baby formula is typically made with four different base ingredients:

 Cow's milk: Commonly used by most babies, this type of formula most closely mimics breast milk.
-Enfamil NeuroPro or Similac Pro advance fall into this category.
+Enfamil NeuroPro or Similac Advance fall into this category.

 Soy: Soy formulas offer soy instead of milk proteins and are good if your infant cannot have lactose.
 Some families choose soy as a dietary preference as well.
-Many major brands, including Earth’s Best Non-GMO Plant Based Soy and Gerber Good Start Gentle Soy, offer a soy formula.
+Many major brands, including Earth’s Best Non-GMO Plant-Based Soy and Dr. Brown's Good Start Soy-Ease Pro, offer a soy formula.

-Hydrolyzed proteins: This type of formula is often recommended if a baby has problems digesting dairy, or has a general food allergy.
-It’s made with cow’s milk but the casein and whey proteins are broken down into smaller pieces.
+Hydrolyzed proteins: This type of formula is often recommended if a baby has problems digesting dary, or has a general food allergy.
+It’s made with cow’s milk, but the casein and whey proteins are broken down into smaller pieces.
 It is considered hypoallergenic.
-Many formulas designed for GI upset fall into this category of partially hydrolyzed proteins including Enfamil Gentlease and Gerber Good Start Gentle.
+Many formulas designed for GI upset fall into this category of partially hydrolyzed proteins, including Enfamil Gentlease and Dr. Brown's Good Start Gentle.

 Amino Acids: Formulas with this base are considered non-allergic and are for those extreme cases in which a baby cannot have cow’s milk, and hydrolyzed proteins also do not work for them.
 A common brand is Neocate Infant.

 For the majority of infants, cow’s milk formulas work.
-Some families will choose a soy formula for their child if they practice veganism, and some believe soy works better for their children.
+Some families will choose a soy formula for their child if they practice veganism, or find that soy works better for their child.
 Babies on formulas with hydrolyzed proteins or amino acids have typically been prescribed those formulas due to an allergy to cow’s milk.

 The American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP) say many children with a milk allergy will do well on a hypoallergenic formula made with hydrolyzed proteins, but that in rare cases baby will need a nonallergenic formula made with amino acids, such as those made by Neocate and Nestle’s Alfamino Infant.